butcherman/Tech_Bench_Installer/src/CentOS/Instructions.md

 * The Root Directory the web files are served from (Default is /var/www/html)
 * The name of the Database that will be used to store the Tech Bench data (note:  this database must already exist)
 * The username and password of the user that will be used by the Tech Bench to access the Tech Bench database
-* The password of the 'root' MySQL user
+* The password of the 'root' MySQL user   //  TODO:  Is this necessary???
 * If you would like to remove any existing virtual apache sites and create new sites specifically for the Tech Bench

 ***Note:*** If you select No, you must make sure that Apache Rewrite is enabled and working on your server.
 If you select Yes, any existing virtual sites will be disabled.